 Depending on your device's model, restarting techniques can vary.
 Have a look at the following ways and see if you can spot your model.

 Step 1.
-Press and release the volume up and down buttons quickly.
+Press and release the Volume Up and Down buttons quickly.

-iPhone 7 series
+iPhone 7 Series:

 Step 1.
-Press the power and volume down key simultaneously and hold for a short while.
+Press the Power and Volume Down key simultaneously and hold for a short while.
 A few seconds will do.

 Step 2.
 You'll see the Apple logo appear shortly after.

-Older models: iPhone 6 and backward
+iPhone 6 and older:

 Step 1.
-Long press the power and home button simultaneously.
+Long press the Power and Home button simultaneously.

 Step 2.
 Once you see the Apple logo appear on your screen, you're good to go.